supa-uk/2014-12-11-ugsupa/archer/make/Make.md

 Data processing pipeline
 ------------------------

-Suppose we have scripts that implement a common workflow:
+Suppose we have scripts that implement a workflow to:

 * Read data files e.g. a text file.
 * Perform an analysis e.g. count the number of occurrences of each word in the file.
-* Writes the results to a file e.g. a file with each word and its number of occurrences.
+* Write the results to a file e.g. a file with each word and its number of occurrences.
-* Plots the data e.g. a graph of the most frequently occurring words.
+* Plot the data e.g. a graph of the most frequently occurring words.
-* Writes the graph to a file e.g. a PDF or a JPG.
+* Save the graph as an image e.g. a PDF or a JPG.

 Count words in a text file: